1. NAME AND CONSTITUTION:

 All grunds must have a designated technical area.
 The following personnel are allowed inside the technical area and must remain therein at all times:-

-All other personnel with the exception of the Assistant Referee MUST REMAIN OUTSIDE THE
+All other personnel with the exception of the Assistant Referee MUST REMAIN OUTSIDE THE BARRIERS.

 Any Club failing to comply with this rule will result be fined at the discretion of the Management Committee.